 Borderline Personality Disorder

 Borderline personality disorder (sometimes called BPD) is a particular pattern of extreme personality traits.
-Unlike many other mental health conditions, personality disorders are usually present in some form throughout a person’s life.

 In borderline personality disorder, a person generally has difficulty maintaining steady relationships with other people.
 They may be dramatic, impulsive, and demanding.

 People with borderline personality disorder also tend to be moody, experiencing a lot of high highs and low lows.
 Experiencing very intense, hard-to-control emotions is a hallmark of borderline personality disorder.